posita/dyce/docs/translations.md

 If it is strictly greater than only one challenge die, the result is a weak success.
 If it is equal to or less than both challenge dice, it’s a failure.

-A brute force way to model this is to enumerate the product of the three dice and then perform logical comparisons.
+A verbose way to model this is to enumerate the product of the three dice and then perform logical comparisons.
+However, if we recognize that our problem involves a [dependent probability](countin.md#dependent-probabilities), we can craft a solution in terms of [``H.substitute``][dyce.h.H.substitute].
+We can also deploy a counting trick with the two d10s.

 ``` python
 >>> from dyce import H, as_int